TheOdinProject/curriculum/README.md

 Students, educators, and developers are encouraged to make contributions to the curriculum.
 It has been greatly simplified so that it should be a rather straightforward process -- just fork this repository, make your changes (e.g. adding the link to your solution for one of the exercises), then submit a pull request.
 The lessons presented at [theodinproject.com/curriculum](http://theodinproject.com/curriculum) are all stored in their appropriate course directories here.

+Please take a look at the [contributing page](http://www.theodinproject.com/contributing) to find out more about the contributing workflow

 ##What to contribute

 ### 1. Student Solutions